 - They have a longer tail (6.8 to 9 inches), nearly twice the length of their body (4.6 to 6 inches).

 - Pygmy marmosets are capable of rotating their heads at 180 degrees.

 - They can make about 15 different sounds of higher pitch.

 - The vocalization development of baby pygmy marmosets is similar in many ways to the developing speech of human infants.

-- They communicate via calling, showing expressions and making postures.
+- They communicate via calls, showing expressions, and making postures.

 - A mature and healthy pygmy marmoset is lighter in weight than a butter stick.

-- They are night sleepers and spend most of their day time in foraging in trees.
+- They are night sleepers and spend most of their daytime foraging in trees.

-- The survival rate of baby pygmy marmosets is only 25%, as most of them die due to the falling of tree or of its father’s back.
+- The survival rate of baby pygmy marmosets is only 25%, as most of them die due to the falling of trees or their father’s back.